openconfig/featureprofiles/feature/platform/transceiver/tests/zr_cd_test/README.md

     *   Simulate a fiber cut using the optical switch that sits in-between the DUT ports.
-    *   Verify with link in down state due to fiber cut both optics are streaming Decimal64 0 value for both CD.
+    *   Verify with link in down state due to fiber cut both optics are streaming Decimal64 0 value for CD.
     *   Re-enable the optical switch connection to clear the fiber cut fault.
     *   Verify the ZR optics CD telemetry values are updated to the value in the normal range again.